 EPA Updates Superfund National Priorities List to Clean Up Pollution, Address Public Health Risks, and Build a Better America

-NEW YORK - Today, the U.S. Environmental Protection Agency (EPA) announced that it is adding 12 sites and proposing to add another five, including the Lower Hackensack River, to the Superfund National Priorities List (NPL).
+NEW YORK - Today, the U.S. Environmental Protection Agency (EPA) announced that it is proposing to add five sites and is adding 12, including the final listing of the Meeker Avenue Plume site in Brooklyn, New York, to the Superfund National Priorities List (NPL).
 The federal NPL includes sites where releases of contamination pose significant human health and environmental risks.

 “No community deserves to have contaminated sites near where they live, work, play, and go to school.
 Nearly 2 out of 3 of the sites being proposed or added to the priorities list are in overburdened or underserved communities,” said EPA Administrator Michael S. Regan.
 “EPA is building a better America by taking action to clean up some of the nation’s most contaminated sites, protect communities’ health, and return contaminated land to safe and productive reuse for future generations.”